 For most of the latter half of the 20th century, the Communist guerrillas across Latin America were engaged in war with the establishment.
 This includes Cuba, Bolivia, Columbia, El Salvador, Chile, Mexico, Paraguay, and Peru.
 Due to the frequent clashes between the communists and the government military, hundreds of thousands of civilians lost their lives, while millions were rendered homeless, hungry, and unemployed.

-Likewise, Marxism has been criticized across the globe by academicians and experts of human rights.
-They claim that Marxism, by its very nature, is detrimental to human rights, and paves way for totalitarian regimes.
+Likewise, Marxism has been criticized across the globe by academicians and experts on human rights.
+They claim that Marxism, by its very nature, is detrimental to human rights and paves the way for totalitarian regimes.
 Examples of these are the regimes of Mao Zedong in China, and Joseph Stalin in Russia, who were globally accused of suppressing human rights in their respective countries.
 Also, Marx’s anti-free market theories have been criticized by various modern economists as a means of promoting authoritarian administrations.

 Popular Books by Karl Marx

-Karl Marx wrote the voluminous work titled Das Kapital between 1867-1894, which is considered to be the greatest text on communist ideology.
-The first volume of the book is called ‘The Process of Production of Capital’, the second ‘The Process of Circulation of Capital’, and the third ‘Process of Capitalist Production as a Whole’.
-Das Kapital is considered as the answer to capitalism which was on a rise after the industrial revolution in Europe.
+Karl Marx wrote the voluminous work titled Das Kapital between 1867-1894, considered the greatest text on communist ideology.
+The book’s first volume is called ‘The Process of Production of Capital’, the second ‘The Process of Circulation of Capital’, and the third ‘Process of Capitalist Production as a Whole.’
+Das Kapital is considered as the answer to capitalism which was on the rise after the industrial revolution in Europe.
 It deals with various dynamics of a capitalist economy, highlighting its vulnerabilities combined with the history of economics and politics of Europe.

 The Difference Between the Democritean and Epicurean Philosophy of Nature